Multi-Agent Environments for Vehicle Routing Problems: The MAEnvs4VRP Library Architecture

-In order to provide representative examples of various variants, we implemented environments contemplating hard and soft time windows constraints and single/multi-depot settings.
-Currently, the library offers seven off-the-shelf environments to simulate the following VRP: Capacitated Vehicle Routing Problem with soft and hard time windows, Team Orienteering Problem, Pickup and Delivery Problem, Split Delivery Vehicle Routing Problem, Prize-Collecting Vehicle Routing Problem and Multi-depot Vehicle Routing Problem.
-In line with \cite{Accorsi20222}, precise definitions of each environment, along with their observations and rewards, are provided in Appendix \ref{appendix:vrp}.
+Currently, the library includes 13 off-the-shelf environments.
+To provide representative examples of various variants, we implemented environments that account for both hard and soft time-window constraints, single- and multi-depot settings, deterministic/stochastic scenarios, and static/dynamic conditions.
+Currently, the library offers 13 off-the-shelf environments to simulate the following VRP: the Capacitated Vehicle Routing Problem with soft and hard time windows, Dynamic and Stochastic Vehicle Routing Problem with time windows (\cite{bono2020solving}), the Team Orienteering Problem, the Pickup and Delivery Problem, the Split Delivery Vehicle Routing Problem, the Prize-Collecting Vehicle Routing Problem, the Multi-depot Vehicle Routing Problem, and four implementations of multitask Vehicle Routing Problems (\cite{berto2024routefinder}).
+In line with \cite{Accorsi20222}, precise definitions of each environment, along with their observations and rewards, are provided in the library’s documentation.

-Our library manages all data through TensorDicts, a dictionary-like structure introduced in TorchRL (\cite{bou2023torchrl}).
-This allows for efficient tensor operations, streamlines data management, and supports the development of batched (vectorized) environments.
+All environments in MAEnvs4VRP adhere to a standardized API, ensuring consistency across problem variants.
+The library manages all data using TensorDicts, a dictionary-like structure introduced in TorchRL (\cite{bou2023torchrl}).
+This enables efficient tensor operations, streamlines data management, and facilitates the development of efficient batched (vectorized) environments that can run concurrently on GPUs.
 As illustrated in Code snippet \ref{lst:examp}, a typical episode run follows the logic found in most standard RL APIs.

-The environment is set up using the \texttt{reset} method.
-This method internally generates a \texttt{td\_state} state dictionary which contains all the details about nodes and agents.
-It also selects the first agent to act and determines its observations through the method \texttt{observe}.
-This method provides the environment state with observations, along with the action and agents' masks.
-A \texttt{TensorDict} is returned which contains keys such as agent index, observations, reward, penalty, and done.

-Following initialization, the loop of agent selection, observation gathering, action determination, and environment updating continues until all vectorized environments are complete.
-This method naturally and clearly depicts the step-by-step process the agents use in their interaction with the environment.
-Specifically, after an agent is selected, it observes the current state of the environment; based on these observations, an action is determined and executed (\texttt{step}), updating the environment's state (and any other agents within it).

-An additional feature in our environments is the \texttt{stats\_report} method.
-It is used when all agents are done, and returns a dictionary with episodic relevant information, e.g. final episodic reward and penalties, solution statistics, etc. This information is integrated, along with complementary agent information, in the last returned \textit{info} dictionary.